DUTA observes strike demanding absorption of ad hoc teachers | Education

 Delhi University teachers on Monday observed a strike to demand the absorption of ad hoc teachers.

-The strike has been called by the Delhi University Teachers' Association (DUTA).
+The Delhi University Teachers' Association (DUTA) had called the strike and termed it ''successful''.

-It comes amid reports of ''displacement'' of ad hoc teachers in colleges such as Deshbandhu, Ramjas and Lakshmibai as well as the Department of Commerce and Psychology, a DUTA executive member said.
+It came amid reports of ''displacement'' of ad hoc teachers in colleges such as Deshbandhu, Ramjas and Lakshmibai as well as the Department of Commerce and Psychology, a DUTA executive member said.

-''Teachers of all Delhi University colleges are boycotting classes.
-It is a complete strike.
-The strike has been called by DUTA against the displacement of ad hoc teachers,'' the DUTA member said.
+''In consistent with DUTA resolution passed in its executive meeting held on 30 September 2022, all Delhi University colleges witnessed an entirely successful strike to strongly oppose the unfair displacement of working ad hoc teachers and also vehemently demand the retention of all the displaced ad hoc teachers,'' the DUTA said in a statement.

+In the strong-worded statement, the DUTA made it categorically clear that it will leave ''no stone unturned to protect the jobs and dignity of serving ad hoc teachers''.

 ''Displacement in DU of serving teachers has taken place in DBC (Deshbandhu), Ramjas and Lakshmibai colleges as well as the Department of Commerce and Psychology,'' the DUTA had said in a statement on September 30.